Skip to main content

 Former United States Secretary of Homeland Security · U.S. Department of Homeland Security · 2019–2021

-Chad Wolf served as United States Secretary of Homeland Security of the United States (2019–2021).
+Chad Wolf served as United States Secretary of Homeland Security (2019–2021).
 The page below collects sourced biographical facts, the appointment record, and provenance for Wolf.

 Key facts